mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 spiral-in.
 This suggests that higher T2\*-sensitivity of the spiral-out causes both effects, by both amplifying signal dropouts and BOLD signal.

 The signal-weighted echo combination (eq.
-(5), ) provides the highest functional sensitivity of the three in/out time-series, having a 25 % increased SFNR compared to the in-part, and 37 % increase compared to the out-part.
+(6), (Glover and Thomason, 2004)) provides the highest functional sensitivity of the three in/out time-series, having a 25 % increased SFNR compared to the in-part, and 37 % increase compared to the out-part.
 This translates into an average increase in peak t-value of 2 % and significant cluster extent of 21 %, compared to the out-part alone.
 This is in line with previous findings for high-resolution multi-shot spiral data (Singh et al., 2018) at 3 T, which also reported contrast-to-noise ratio (CNR) increases for signal-weighted spiral in/out combinations on the order of 25 %.
-However, it falls somewhat short of the 54 % increase in CNR reported originally for low-resolution single-shot spiral in/out combination (Glover and Thomason, 2004,
-p.
+However, it falls somewhat short of the 54 % increase in CNR reported originally for low-resolution single-shot spiral in/out combination (Glover and Thomason, 2004, p.
 866).

-In terms of spatial specificity, all activation patterns exhibit a good congruency to the anatomical reference, as evident from a close-up overlaid onto the mean ME image (Fig. 7D).
+In terms of spatial specificity, all activation patterns exhibit a good congruency to the anatomical reference, as evident from a close-up overlaid onto the mean ME image (Fig. 9D).
 In general, this visualization confirms the overall impression that the echo combination increases CNR throughout visual cortex, rather than just in regions of higher dephasing.
-One remarkable feature of the in-part time series is visible in Fig. 7A: there seem to be more false positive clusters than in all other spiral variants (Fig. 7A), in particular close to the temporal muscle, presumably due to the ringing mentioned in the first results section above.
+One remarkable feature of the in-part time series is visible in Fig. 9A: there seem to be more false positive clusters than in all other spiral variants (Fig. 9A), in particular close to the temporal muscle, presumably due to the ringing mentioned in the first results section above.